Dung24-6/Dung24-6/README.md

 _**You are never given a wish without also being given the power to make it come true.
 You may have to work for it, however.**_

 Richard Bach

+_**We come to love not by finding a perfect person, but by learning to see an imperfect person perfectly.**_

+Sam Keen